meshi-team/terraria-server/README.md

 > Run a Terraria Mobile Edition server using the new `mobile` profile.
 > See [server/mobile/README.md](./server/mobile/README.md) for details.

+> **TShock support is now available!**
+> Run a TShock-enabled Terraria server using the new `tshock` profile.
+> See the [TShock Wiki](https://github.com/Pryaxis/TShock/wiki) for advanced configuration, plugins, and moderation tools.

 ## Table of contents

 - [Requirements](#requirements)